mbagg4152/protein-flavonoid-thesis-project/README.md

 These objects have a name, element code, ligand code, xyz coordinates and a distance from origin.

 ### `Plane`
-This object serves as a container for atoms as specified in
+This object serves as a container for atoms as specified in `planes.json`.
+Each plane has a list of `Atoms`, a plane `Equation`,

 ### `Equation`